derkork/project.txt-js/README.md

 ## What is it?
 This is is a library for parsing and processing project plans in the [`project.txt` format](https://github.com/derkork/project.txt-spec).
 It provides no rendering functionality.
 If you want a ready-to-use editor, have a look at [project.txt Viewer](https://github.com/derkork/project.txt-viewer).

-Note, that this library is currently in development and the API is not stable.
-If you want to use this in your own projects be prepared for API changes.
-This library uses [semantic versioning](https://semver.org/).

 ## Usage